Chipdelmal/lastfmNetwork/README.md

 ### Folders

-These pipelines are easiest to use by creating the following structure
+These pipelines are easiest to use by following the folder structure:

 ```
 ./data